When Your Child Has Acute Lymphoblastic Leukemia (ALL)

 Platelets help the blood to clot, which helps stop bleeding when a person is cut.

 ALL is the most common type of childhood cancer.
+It is most common in children between the ages of 2 and 4, although it can occur at any age.
 ALL is not contagious, meaning your child can’t pass it to another person.

-ALL occurs when a certain type of white blood cell called lymphocytes grows abnormally (mutate).
+ALL occurs when a certain type of white blood cell called lymphocytes grows abnormally.
 What causes this to happen is not fully known.
-Mutations in certain genes may affect the way your child’s cells grow.
-This gene mutation is random and couldn’t have been prevented.
-In rare cases, other factors, such as exposure to certain viruses, chemicals, or radiation, play a role.
+In rare cases, factors, such as certain inherited conditions or exposure to certain chemicals might play a role.
 But most often, the cause of leukemia in children is unknown.

-Some common symptoms of ALL include fever, pale skin, tiredness (fatigue), and weakness.
+Some common symptoms of ALL include fever, infections, easy bruising or bleeding, pale skin, tiredness, weakness, bone pain and weight loss.
 Your child may have experienced some of these symptoms, or other symptoms.

 Blood tests to take samples of blood and examine them under a microscope